-Alex Woodson is producer at the Carnegie Ethics Studio and program coordinator for Carnegie New Leaders at Carnegie Council.
+Alex Woodson is producer at the Carnegie Ethics Studio and was contributing editor for Policy Innovations.

 He previously worked as a reporter for The Hollywood Reporter, mostly covering digital media news, and as a contributing writer for the United Nations Association's The Interdependent.
 Woodson has also worked for Scholastic and the National Basketball Association.